blackmarkt/Udacity-ML/capstone_proposal_template.md

 **Accuracy** measures how often the classifier makes the correct prediction.
 It’s the ratio of the number of correct predictions to the total number of predictions (the number of test data points).
 <br>
 <br>
-**Precision** tells us what proportion of messages we classified as spam, actually were spam.
+**Precision** tells us what proportion of forecasts we classified as up, actually were up.
-It is a ratio of true positives(words classified as spam, and which are actually spam) to all positives(all words classified as spam, irrespective of whether that was the correct classificatio), in other words it is the ratio of
+It is a ratio of true positives(words classified as up, and which are actually up) to all positives(all words classified as up, irrespective of whether that was the correct classification), in other words it is the ratio of

 `[True Positives/(True Positives + False Positives)]`

-**Recall(sensitivity)** tells us what proportion of messages that actually were spam were classified by us as spam.
+**Recall(sensitivity)** tells us what proportion of forecasts that actually were up were classified by us as up.
-It is a ratio of true positives(words classified as spam, and which are actually spam) to all the words that were actually spam, in other words it is the ratio of
+It is a ratio of true positives(words classified as up, and which are actually up) to all the words that were actually up, in other words it is the ratio of

 `[True Positives/(True Positives + False Negatives)]`